realoptimal/water-quality/README.md

 }
 ```

+- `GET /api/sample` : Gets water sample info for all samples in the database.

 - `GET /api/sample/<int:sample_id>` : Gets water sample info for sample with given _sample_id_.
 Optional boolean parameter `include_factors=[true/false]` to return sample-factor calculated values for all known factor sets.

 - `POST /api/sample` : add a new sample with json describing the sample.
 Requires a site name and list of contaminant keyed by their _contaminant_id_ and their associated concentration.
 Returns the _sample_id_ of the created record on success or indicates if sample record with site name already exists.
 Contaminants not listed will be assumed to have zero concentration.